 In the latest release of eSignLive (11.3), we’ve added a new DIGIPASS Signing feature that enables the use of VASCO DIGIPASS Authenticators to validate the identity of signers, and to authorize the approval of each document in a transaction.
 When a signer is added to an eSignLive transaction, DIGIPASS may be specified as the two-factor Authentication Method.
 In this blog, I will show you how the DIGIPASS signing is used in eSignLive.

-First, let’s take a look at the requirements.
 The DIGIPASS signing feature is an account configuration, which you can only enable by sending an email to support.
 In your request, you will need to include the URL redirect to your DIGIPASS login and client Secret.
+Also note that you will need to host your own DIGIPASS system internally.

 DIGIPASS Authentication Transaction